 Rhodiola rosea is a natural herbal supplement that helps reduce stress and anxiety.
-People may use it if they’re working long hours at a high stress job, are a student up against constant deadlines, or just looking for a way to manage anxiety.
-There are plenty of rhodiola rosea brands on Amazon, but you should err on the side of caution if a company promises improvements on athletic performance, mental or physical fatigue, or depression when taking this supplement.
+People may use it if they’re working long hours at a high-stress job, are a student up against constant deadlines, or just looking for a way to manage anxiety.
+There are plenty of Rhodiola rosea brands on Amazon, but you should err on the side of caution if a company promises improvements on athletic performance, mental or physical fatigue, or depression when taking this supplement.
 More research needs to be done to back up these health claims.

-This article will review common health claims surrounding rhodiola rosea and compare them to the research.
-Then we’ll help you find a rhodiola rosea supplement that works best for you.
+This article will review common health claims surrounding Rhodiola rosea and compare them to the research.
+Then we’ll help you find a Rhodiola rosea supplement that works best for you.
 As always, speak with your healthcare provider before taking this supplement to make sure it won’t interfere with medications you’re currently taking, especially antidepressants.

 What Is Rhodiola Rosea?

 Rhodiola rosea is an adaptogen that helps the body adapt to stress.
-It’s a flowering plant that’s native to Eastern Europe, Asia, and other high altitude regions.
+It’s a flowering plant that’s native to Eastern Europe, Asia, and other high-altitude regions.
 Rhodiola rosea also goes by “golden root,” “rose root,” or “king’s crown” and has been used in traditional medicine throughout Russia and Scandinavia for centuries.
 According to the NIH, it was historically used for fatigue, anemia, impotence, headaches, infections, and depression.
-More recently, rhodiola rosea has gained attention for its therapeutic effects as an adaptogen.
+More recently, Rhodiola rosea has gained attention for its therapeutic effects as an adaptogen.

-There isn’t a substantial amount of scientific evidence to back up health claims related to rhodioa rosea’s use for athletic performance, and mental and physical fatigue.
+There isn’t a substantial amount of scientific evidence to back up health claims related to Rhodiola rosea’s use for athletic performance, and mental and physical fatigue.
 Yet studies show that it may moderately help with depression and reduce stress-induced fatigue and improve cognition.
 As with any supplement, it’s important to do a deep dive into the research to learn how it can specifically help you.

+What Is Rhodiola Rosea Used For?
 Diving Into The Research Behind Rhodiola Rosea

-What are rhodiola rosea benefits?
+What are Rhodiola rosea benefits?
 Rhodiola rosea has therapeutic potential, but more research needs to be conducted to back up some of the health claims being made about it.
 Some brands overhype the supplement’s effect on eliminating fatigue and improving physical performance — but studies fail to provide consistent evidence of these benefits.

-Let’s take a look at the research behind rhodiola rosea.
+Let’s take a look at the research behind Rhodiola rosea.

 Rhodiola Rosea For Exercise, Athletic Performance

-Studies surrounding rhodiola rosea for athletic performance are extremely limiting, with weak results.
+Studies surrounding Rhodiola rosea for athletic performance are extremely limiting, with weak results.

 A 2007 study challenged health claims implying that rhodiola supplements enhance physical performance by improving adenosine triphosphate (ATP) turnover.
 Twelve resistance-trained men took 1,500 mg a day for three days before an exercise test against a placebo group.
 Results showed no significant differences between groups for measures of ATP kinetics and exhaustion.